HL7/Vulcan-schedule-ig/input/pagecontent/dynamic-visit-plans.md

 ```

+The designer will need to determine whether there needs to be separate protocol plan element, or whether a multi-design study should just be included within a single plan and use dynamic features to switch on and off parts of the study designs.
+Some examples are shown below.

-Similarly, for an example of a [master protocol](https://www.sciencedirect.com/science/article/pii/S2451865420300521), the existing `ResearchStudy.partOf` predicate can be used
+For an example of a [master protocol](https://www.sciencedirect.com/science/article/pii/S2451865420300521), the existing `ResearchStudy.partOf` predicate can be used to nest the sub-studies beneath the master protocol itself, this allows for differentiation of eligibility criteria, lifecycle, etc.

 ##### Transitions